-Under the governance of the Board of Directors, six "advisory" committees meet periodically to review new and revised environmental regulations that affect the wastewater industry.
+Under the governance of the Board of Directors, seven "advisory" committees meet periodically to review new and revised environmental regulations that affect the wastewater industry.
 These committees are made up of volunteers from the member agencies assisted by the SCAP staff.
 Their purpose is to gain consensus in order to develop positions and submit comments to regulatory agencies during their rulemaking process, either by oral or written presentation.
 In addition, reports of the committees' actions are circulated to the membership to assist them in their compliance efforts.

-These six committees are as follows:
+These seven committees are as follows:

 Air Quality Committee